xinfli/AksTraining/XL_ASAD_AKS_TODO.md

 setup version of the code and update based on version

-setup build pipe for our code
+(DONE)setup build pipe for our code

 setup build pipe with yaml with our code